Skip to main content

 Adding Developer Sandboxes

-Next, we will add developer sandboxes into the Pipeline (if needed).
+Next, we will add developer sandboxes into the pipeline (if needed).

-1. Name this sandbox environment.
+1. Sandbox environment name: simply name this sandbox environment.

 Linking Environments together to form the pipeline